Healthy and Festive

-The holidays are almost here!
-It’s time to break out your coziest pajamas, hang with your family, and eat all the foods.
-While it may feel like pies, cakes, and cookies are the focus (and major temptation), you can totally get your sugar fix by using this naturally sweet strawberry snack
+When it’s time to break out your coziest pajamas, hang with your family and eat all the foods, it may seem like there’s no way to avoid a sugar overload.
+While it may feel like pies, cakes, and cookies are the focus (and major temptation), you can totally get your sugar fix by using this naturally sweet strawberry snack.

 While I love them ‘just as they are,’ (hi, Bridget Jones fans!) they’re also a great addition or substitute to traditional ingredients in your favorite sweet and savory recipes.
 And, bonus, clinical research suggests that eating just one serving of eight strawberries is good for the whole body.
 They’re packed with potent nutrients that support brain health, diabetes management, and heart health, and reduce the risk of some cancers.